decentraland/unity-renderer/browser-interface/STYLE.md

 local constants

-main exports
+main function, class, or exports

+other exports

 non-exported functions
 ```
 # Redux

-* `actions.ts` must contain, for each action the system or the user triggers:
+* `actions.ts` should contain, for each action the system or the user triggers:
   - A constant definition of the action affecting the system.
 The name of the module is optional, between square brackets:
     ```
     export const CREATE_NEW_USER_REQUEST = '[module] Request: Create new user'